Capstone-24-25/vignette-YOLO/README.md

   - demo.py – Script to demonstrate the YOLO model's performance on videos or images.
   - sample_yolo.py – Script showcasing how to use the YOLO model on sample data.
   - yolo_preprocess.py – Script to prepare data for the YOLO model.
-- video: Contains video files for demonstration purposes.
+- video: Contains video files for demonstration purposes. (sample data)
-  - demo-labeled.avi – A video with labeled predictions from the YOLO model.
+  - demo-labeled.avi – A video with labeled predictions from the YOLO 11m model, demonstrates how the model can be used.
   - demo.mkv – A raw input video used for testing or showcasing the model.
-- .DS_Store: A macOS system file that can be ignored.
+- .gitignore - Specifies files and directories to exclude from version control.
-- .gitignore: Specifies files and directories to exclude from version control.
+- README.md - Provides an overview of the project
-- README.md: Provides an overview of the project
+- requirements.txt - List of dependencies for easy installation with pip.
-- yolo11-inference.ipynb: Jupyter Notebook for running the main analysis or workflows.
+- yolo11-inference.ipynb - Jupyter Notebook for running the main analysis or workflows.
 It serves as an interactive guide of our methods by integrating code with step-by-step explanations.

 ## Reference List 🧑‍🎓